uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Plantarium Director**
 	- Works with a volunteer presenter to develop a 12 minute planetarium show to be delivered 3 times on the night of the AstroTour.
 - **Telescope Director**
-	- Chooses targets for each telescope on the night of the AstroTour and works with col
+	- Chooses targets for each telescope on the night of the AstroTour and works with volunteers to ensure they know how to operate their telescope.
 - **Refreshments**
+	- Retrieves the refreshments for each AstroTour, and is reimbursed by the department after purchase.
 - **Interactive Media**
+	- Ensures volunteers are appropriate trained on the Oculus Rift and Kinect-controlled World Wide Telescope.
 - **Webmaster**
 - **Filmographer**
 - **Photographer**